i-costello/CS174A/Assignment 2/README.txt

 Limitations:

 There are a few bugs I did not have time to fix, such as the character’s unlimited movement and miscalculating the ball’s position relative to given cups occasionally.
 Otherwise, the gameplay seems robust.
 I also hoped to loop the audio and decrease its volume, but I believe its inclusion as-is is preferable to silence.
 Finally, I intended to implement a reset function to restart the game without reloading the page.
+I plan to revisit and correct these bugs at the end of this quarter.